-From East to West, pills Canada has some truly outstanding and world-class hotels.
-Here are eight hotels to splurge on, check or dream about.
+From East to West, Canada has some truly outstanding and world-class hotels.
+Here are eight hotels to splurge on, or dream about.

-King Pacific Lodge, online Princess Royal Island, British Columbia
+King Pacific Lodge, Princess Royal Island, British Columbia

 You need to be flown in to this luxury eco-adventure resort, but that’s included in the price of your stay, along with all food and drink as well as daily tours and activities on the ocean and within the Great Bear Rainforest.
 Rates start at $4,750 for a three-night stay, and go up to $12,300 – but you can add on helicopter rides and spa visits if you’ve still got cash to spend.

 This gorgeous historic property is nestled in the mountains of Banff National Park and sits beside the incredibly beautiful Lake Louise.
 You can splurge on a night in a royal suite here for $1,449, or “settle” for a regular room for $449 a night.
 Once there, you can take a glass-bottomed canoe out on the lake or explore the mountain on horseback, mountain bike or a guided hike.
 (Photo courtesy of The Fairmont Chateau)

 Tofino is a simply stunning destination, and the Wickininnish Inn is a property that suits it well.
 Sitting right on the beach, it offers luxurious accommodations that play off the natural beauty of the area.
 During the summer season, a basic room (which isn’t very basic) is $500 a night, but you can treat yourself to the Chesterman Beach Loft Suite for $880 per night, or the Canopy Suite for $1,500.
 (Photo courtesy of The Wickinnish Inn)